- Home / EEZ Studio /

 - M1 – Visual editor (v0.9.8.1 pre-release)

-Interpreting the flowchart on a PC will allow the creation of a dashboard for remote control of various T&M instruments (including EEZ BB3).
-The debugger will simplify and speed up the development of flowcharts as it will allow step-by-step execution, setting breakpoints, etc. Adding a flow chart interpretation on EEZ BB3 will open up entirely new possibilities for quickly creating different test scenarios, automating measurement data collection, and more.
+Interpreting the flowchart on a PC allows the creation of a dashboard for remote control of various T&M instruments (including EEZ BB3).
+The debugger simplifies and speed up the development of flowcharts as it allows step-by-step execution, setting breakpoints, variable watching, etc. Adding a flow chart interpretation on EEZ BB3 will open up entirely new possibilities for quickly creating different test scenarios, automating measurement data collection, and more.

 Other features scheduled for future versions (see also project Issues list):

 - Support for other connections (i.e. VXI-11, USBTMC, IVI) using 3rd party open source

 - Instrument extensions for popular instruments from other vendors